 The serious point here is that this is exploiting faithful and loyal Android users in a way that can only be described as dishonest and fraudulent.
 The devices are using the phones data connectivity to mine for Bitcoins, i.e. stealing bandwidth.
 The user gets to pay for the bandwidth but doesn’t get to enjoy the fruits of the ill begotten gains made via this stolen bandwidth.
 A double whammy too because this mining activity drains power like kryptonite drains Superman.
 The continual re charging of the device costs money (real money on someone’s electricity bill) and reduced the life expectancy of the device.
+The electrical bill you can address by comparing your current energy rates against the likes of Ambit energy rates to find the most competitive plan, but the phone’s life expectancy might be a lost cause.

 The mining activity happened as soon as the app containing the code is downloaded.
 The code is launched and the CPU mining gets under way, whilst connecting to a dynamic domain for an anonymous mining pool.
 All the mining data is sent to a central database where the analysis takes place.
 Presumably this is the place where coinage bought up from the data is extracted.